tedneward/ProfBlog/content/patterns/behavioral/Blackboard/index.md

 The blackboard component defines two procedures: `inspect` and `update`.
 Knowledge sources call inspect to check the current solutions on the blackboard. update is used to make changes to the data on the blackboard.

-Some questions arise out of this:

-* *What about concurrency?* The Blackboard, being a shared space, is going to have some serious concerns about being accessed from or updated by multiple knowledge sources.
-Sharing access cannot be naive--it's not just about ensuring no data collisions, it's also about knowledge sources being able to do their analysis without the data input changing mid-stream.

 ## Implementations

 ## Consequences